zkniebel/SitecoreUML/Documentation/guide/diagrams.md

 In SitecoreUML, all template architectures should include at least one set of two diagrams, a _Templates Diagram_ and a _Template Folders Diagram_, living under a common Model element.
 Note that the diagram names are for description purposes, only; they are not types of diagrams.
 In actuality, the Templates Diagram is a Class Diagram and the Template Folders Diagram is a Package Diagram.

-For organization and standardization purposes, it is recommended that there be one Templates Diagram and one Template Folders Diagram per Model element.
+It is recommended that there be one Templates Diagram and one Template Folders Diagram per Model element.
 This is referred to as a _Diagram Set_.
 To clarify, SitecoreUML does not require that you structure your project into Diagram Sets in order to function properly.
-However, it is the recommended practice.
+However, it is the recommended practice, as following the recommendation will help you to keep your project's diagrams easier to read and organized, to avoid relationship and manipulation issues that could corrupt your project, and to enforce the restriction that there can be at most one parent per template.

 ![](https://github.com/zkniebel/SitecoreUML/blob/master/assets/StarUML-Diagrams-DiagramSet.png?raw=true)